Corners and simpliciality in oriented matroids and partial cubes: Mandel's OMs and Euclideanness

 Following Fukuda~\cite{Fuk-82}, an OM is called \emph{Euclidean} if all of its halfspaces are Euclidean AOMs.
 Since non-Euclidean AOMs exist, see~\cite{Fuk-82,Man-82}, also non-Euclidean OMs exist.
 However, there is a larger class of OMs that inherits useful properties of Euclidean AOMs and that was introduced by Mandel \cite{Man-82}.

-We call an OM \emph{Mandel} if it has an expansion in general position such that $G_1$ and $G_2$ are Euclidean AOMs.
+We call an OM \emph{Mandel} if it has an expansion in general position such that $G_1$ (and implicitly $G_2$, since they are isomorphic with the antipodal map) are Euclidean AOMs.
+In terms of the covectors description, this can be stated as follows: if $\covectors$ is a set of covectors of an OM, and there exists $\covectors'$ a single-element extension in general position of it with respect to an element $e$, i.e.~$\covectors'\backslash e = \covectors$, with the property that $\{X \in \covectors' \mid X=+\}$ induces an Euclidean AOM, then $\covectors$ is said to be Mandel.
 Mandel~\cite[Theorem 7]{Man-82} proved (and it is up to today the largest class known to have this property) that these OMs satisfy the conjecture of Las Vergnas:

 \begin{thm}[\cite{Man-82}] If an OM $G$ is Mandel, then it has a simplicial vertex. \end{thm}